How does inflation affect insurance in Canada?

 - Choose a higher deductible.
 The higher your deductible is, the lower your monthly payment will be.
 Choose the highest deductible you can afford on both your auto and home insurance policies.

 - Select only the coverage you need.
 It’s a good idea to periodically review your insurance policies to make sure you have the coverage you need – and to ensure you’re not paying for coverage you can do without.
-Consider dropping collision coverage on older cars, and removing home insurance coverage for items you no longer own.
+Consider dropping collision coverage on older cars and removing contents insurance coverage for items you no longer own.

 - Look for discounts.
 Many insurers offer discounts for safe driving practices, like using winter tires during the winter.
-You may also be able to access discounts through your employer, alumni group, or other associations.
+You may also be eligible for discounts through your employer, alumni group, or other associations.

 - Avoid making claims.
 The best insurance rates go to people who don’t make claims.
 Practice safe driving habits and take steps to protect your property against flooding to keep your insurance rates from going up.

-Compare quotes online at renewal.
-Your current insurance company may not be offering you the best deal, so you could be wasting money when you renew without checking prices.
+Compare quotes online when shopping for a new policy or renewing your existing policy.
+Your current insurance company may not be offering you the best deal, so you could be wasting money when by renewing without checking prices.
 Be sure to compare insurance quotes online when your policy is up for renewal to find the best price for the coverage you need.

 The bottom line